JSilvanima/Probabilistic-Sample-Surveys/README.md

 # Probabilistic-Sample-Surveys
-Scripts for Probabilistic Sample Surveys
+Scripts which utilize spsurvey for the site selections and data analyses.